Jarre-ing experiences

 Revolutions (1988)

 Revolutions is not great, but there is one unreservedly decent track: the uneasy and saxy Tokyo Kid.
-In keeping with the Japanese theme, I think this piece would be quite at home on the soundtrack of a dystopian anime like Akira or Ghost in the Shell - excessive praise, perhaps, but I think it’s justified.
+In keeping with the Japanese theme, I think this piece would be quite at home on the soundtrack of a dystopian anime like Akira or Ghost in the Shell - high praise, perhaps, but I think it’s justified.

 Embarrassing music video